Electro-Voice triumphs at the FIS World Skiing Championships 2011

 Not only the technicians, of course, but the material itself at the World Skiing Championships was subjected to severe stress; but despite the most adverse weather conditions, with temperature variations in excess of 20 degrees Celsius, not one single component failed throughout the entire fortnight.
 "Once again, systems from Electro-Voice have proved that they are entirely impervious to cold, rain, snow and even ice," concludes Schulze.

 Fixed installation on the new Kandahar downhill run

-Two years ago, the team from TC Showtechnik installed a sound reinforcement system along the newly designed, three-kilometre Kandahar downhill.
-The solution here involved mounting some thirty-four CDP-850T loudspeakers from Electro-Voice on iron masts up to 14 metres high lining the run.
+Two years ago, the team from TC Showtechnik installed a sound reinforcement system along the newly designed, three-kilometer Kandahar downhill.
+The solution here involved mounting some thirty-four CDP-850T loudspeakers from Electro-Voice on iron masts up to 14 meters high lining the run.
 "For my money, these are not only the most robust 100-V loudspeakers on the market," says Schulze, "but also systems offering outstanding sound quality and intelligibility."
 On the Kandahar run, the loudspeakers are driven by six channels of power emanating from Electro-Voice CPS 4.5 amplifiers.

 snapshot, gm, March 2011